-There are over 150 different types of cheese made in Spain, below you will find a description of the most popular.
+There are over 150 different types of Spanish cheese, below you will find a description of the most popular.

 Spanish cheeses can be divided into three main classes: